 Students in this course gain an understanding of how coordinated regulation of bodily function occurs at the molecular and cellular levels of organization.
 The focus is on neurons, muscles, and hormones.
 Specific areas covered for excitable tissue include bioelectric properties of excitable membranes, Hodgkin-Huxley ion currents, voltage-gated ion channels and their structures, synaptic transmission, excitation-contraction coupling, and contractile properties of skeletal, cardiac, and smooth muscle cells.
 The biotechnological connection is the pharmacological interventions to modulate functioning of excitable tissues.
 For endocrine physiology, this is an overview of hypothalamic, pituitary, reproductive, and other hormones.
 The class uses leptin and obesity as a model hormone and pathology, respectively, and examines in detail its action as a putative fat-busting hormone.
 Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology, 410.603 Advanced C Biology I. S

 410.624 - System and Integrative Physiology

-This course is the second half of the Physiology sequence and involves the study of organ systems and how they are regulated by the central nervous and endocrine systems.
+This course is the second half of the physiology sequence and involves the study of organ systems and how they are regulated by the central nervous and endocrine systems.
 Students will learn the structure and function of the cardiovascular, respiratory, digestive, renal, and reproductive systems, as well as their pathophysiology during disease processes.
 We will also study metabolic physiology in the context of exercise and diet.
-The biotechnological connection will be how the drug interventions modulate functioning of many of these systems.
-Prerequisites: 410.601 Biochemistry; 410.602 Molecular Biology; 410.603 Advanced Cell Biology I; 410.623 Molecular and Cellular Physiology is recommended but not required
+The biotechnological connection will be how the drug interventions modulate functioning of many of these system Prerequisites: 410.601 Biochemistry, 410.602 Molecular Biology 410.603 Advanced Cell Biology I; 410.623 Molecular and Cellular Physiology is recommended but not required.

 410.625 - Industrial Microbiology